Back to blog

 What works well: Agent Frank can operate in full autopilot, handling everything from lead sourcing to reply classification.
 The co-pilot mode lets you review and approve emails before sending, providing a middle ground between manual and autonomous.
 Multilingual support covers 20+ languages, useful for international outbound.

-Pricing: Starts at $599/month.
-Custom enterprise pricing available.
+Pricing: Premium flat monthly pricing, with custom enterprise plans.
 See the Salesforge alternative page.

 Best for: Teams with budget who want to push the boundary of AI-automated outbound.
 For a broader look at AI-driven outbound, see our best AI SDR tools guide.